Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 Because organic certification is mostly overseen and regulated by the USDA, this seems to point to a lack of consumer trust in government-led certification efforts.
 Despite these trends in government-led certifications, studies by Cone Communications and Globescan (among others) found that 76 percent of consumers agree that third-party product certification is the best way to verify product claims and increase their trust in a brand [10].

-As a startup, direct to consumer brands, Chomps understood the marketing advantages that came with independent, third-party certifications from invested in Paleo and Keto certification from the get go.
-“When we were just getting started we made an effort to entrench our brand into the Paleo community,” Maldonado tells the Paleo Foundation.
+As a startup, direct-to-consumer brand, Chomps understood the marketing advantages that came with independent, third-party certifications from invested in Paleo and Keto certification from the get go.
+“When we were just getting started, we made an effort to entrench our brand into the Paleo community,” Maldonado tells the Paleo Foundation.

 After four years of direct-to-consumer marketing, Trader Joe’s was the first big retailer that reached out to Chomps.
 Though Maldonado admits that the brand initially didn’t have any ambitions to go into retail, everything changed once they got into Trader Joe’s.